antimof/UxPlay/README.md

 4. Automatic screen orientation.

-**Getting it**:  either download and unzip [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip), or (after installing  git):"`git clone https://github.com/FDH2/UxPlay.git`".
+**Getting it**:  either download and unzip [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip), or (after installing  git): "git clone https://github.com/FDH2/UxPlay".

 This is a pull request on the
 original site https://github.com/antimof/UxPlay.git ; it may or may not ever